 Installing Christmas lights can be inaccessible for some people.
-The cold weather, getting up on roofs, and fastening the lights securely is a tough job… but one you can get paid well for.
+In the cold weather, getting up on roofs and fastening the lights securely is a tough job… but one you can get paid well for.

 You can put up lights for homeowners or seasonal holiday businesses, such as light displays, which hire light installers to get their drive-thru displays ready for the Christmas crowds.

 One of the most fun Christmas jobs is bringing some of our favorite holiday characters to life.

 Look for events where you can dress up as Santa Claus, Mrs. Claus, an elf, or more!
 And don’t stop at malls – there are likely dozens of public and private events that need extra help.

 You don’t need to live near a ski resort to work at a winter venue.
 Your town might have an ice skating rink, light display, parades, and more!
 All of these events need an extra hand, making them great Christmas jobs.